hyurl/sfn/docs/v06x/en-US/session.md

 <!-- title: Session; order: 8 -->
 # Concept

-The session is enabled by default in **SFN** framework and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support.
+The session in **SFN** framework and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support.

 ## Configuration

-You can modify `config.ts` to set proper configurations for your own session needs, the following example shows how to configure [session-file-store](https://www.npmjs.com/package/session-file-store) as the storage engine.
+Since v0.6.100, SFN disables session by default, to enable it, you can modify `config.ts` to set proper configurations for your own session needs, the following example shows how to configure [session-file-store](https://www.npmjs.com/package/session-file-store) as the storage engine.